jakessmith23/NetSquid_coexisting_Raman_noise/README.md

 Raman gain is estimated from experimental measurements, with data available in *RAMAN_Charact.xlsx*.

-This script allows the user to run 3 types of coexistence experiments:
+This script allows the user to run 1 types of coexistence experiments:
-Direct Transmission (*import_coexisting_direct_transmission*)
 Entanglement Distribution (*import_coexisting_entanglement*)
-Teleportation (*import_coexisting_teleportation*)

-Both simulate how Raman noise, modeled as depolarization, affects a pure quantum state's fidelity, based on input visibility values.
+Raman noise is modeled as depolarization, affecting a pure quantum state's fidelity, based on input visibility values.
 There are also support functions for analytically estimating a hardware setup's visibility from input hardware parameters.